ello/bender/README.md

 ## Generating a signed APK for the play store
 * Follow the instructions in the `ello-android-release-key.keystore` entry in the 1Password Engineering vault
-* Copy the `ello-android-release-key.keystore` file from related items in the 1Password note above to your `bender/android/app` direcotry.
+* Copy the `ello-android-release-key.keystore` file from related items in the 1Password note above to your `bender/android/app` directory
 * Add keys to `~/.gradle/gradle.properties`
   - ELLO_RELEASE_STORE_FILE=XXXXXX
   - ELLO_RELEASE_KEY_ALIAS=XXXXXX